yayamayajd/fruits_project/README.md

 (But first, I need a break.
 I’ve been debugging until midnight every day, and I just want to get some solid sleep.
 School has been intense too— studting AWS and Terraform which have been sitting on my to-do list for a while, and I really like them!
 I also need to renew my Azure cert before the end of the month.
 This month is seriously packed!)

+**2025.03.15**

+A Historic Day!

+I reached out to an experienced industry professional today for advice on a problem I encountered after successfully deploying CI/CD.
+Everything except the index page on the frontend was returning a 500 status code.
+I got a lot of troubleshooting ideas from our discussion.

+Since my CI/CD pipeline passed all unit tests in pytest and Kubernetes’ health checks, it meant the code was fine, and Flask was running normally.
+That meant the issue had to be with the database.
+Checking the PostgreSQL pod logs, I saw that the database connection was failing due to a password mismatch.
+But after triple-checking the credentials in my Kubernetes secrets, deleting and updating them again, and even logging into the PostgreSQL container manually—I was able to connect successfully.
+So, it wasn’t actually a password issue.

+Next, I went into the Flask container to check the database URL.
+That’s when I realized the URL didn’t match what I expected.
+I had only set the username, password, and database name in Kubernetes secrets, thinking that would be enough to generate the URL automatically (rookie mistake!).
+I updated my secrets to include the full database URL, reran my CI/CD deployment, and checked again.
+This time, the URL was correct!

+But... the frontend was still throwing 500 errors.
+Running Python inside the Flask container and manually accessing the /fruits route returned the same error.
+So, I exited the container and checked the pod logs.
+The logs showed the real issue—the fruits table didn’t exist in the database.

+I immediately connected to the database, created all the necessary tables, and redeployed through CI/CD.
+Finally, everything worked!
+The frontend was fully functional, and my v1.0 version was successfully deployed.
+Not only that, but I now had a reusable CI/CD pipeline in place.
+The only thing left is importing data and getting the system into real use.

+This was my first time completing a full-stack DevOps workflow from start to finish.
+I’ve learned so much—practical experience that no school course could ever teach.
+And that moment when everything finally worked after all the debugging, adjusting, that was pure joy and an incredible sense of achievement.

+Next, I plan to do a full post-mortem analysis—documenting the entire execution process and troubleshooting steps.
+It’s going to be a big task.
+Considering I have exams, a group project at school, and an Azure certification update in the next two weeks, I’ll take it slowly.